eZmaxinc/eZmax-SDK-go/docs/TextstylestaticResponse.md

 ### NewTextstylestaticResponse

-`func NewTextstylestaticResponse(fkiFontID int32, bTextstylestaticBold bool, bTextstylestaticUnderline bool, bTextstylestaticItalic bool, bTextstylestaticStrikethrough bool, iTextstylestaticFontcolor int32, iTextstylestaticSize int32, ) *TextstylestaticResponse`
+`func NewTextstylestaticResponse(fkiFontID int32, sFontName string, bTextstylestaticBold bool, bTextstylestaticUnderline bool, bTextstylestaticItalic bool, bTextstylestaticStrikethrough bool, iTextstylestaticFontcolor int32, iTextstylestaticSize int32, ) *TextstylestaticResponse`

 NewTextstylestaticResponse instantiates a new TextstylestaticResponse object This constructor will assign default values to properties that have it defined,